adobe-type-tools/kern-dump/README.md

 ## getKerningPairsFromFeatureFile.py
 Extract a list of all kerning pairs that would be created from a feature file.
-In development, ‘compact’ line notation is not yet fully supported.
+This script is still in development, ‘compact’ notation within a single line is not yet fully supported.
-Compact line notation is something like:
-pos \[ a adieresis aacute \] \[ v w \] -1000;
+Compact notation example: `pos [ a adieresis aacute ] [ v w ] -1000;`

 __Dependency:__ None
 __Environment:__ command line